 Some accidents caused by large trucks are because the driver was poorly screened and either undertrained or had a background that should have prevented him or her from being hired.
 Truck crash attorneys at Isaacs & Isaacs understand the many causes of negligence that contribute to a truck accident.
-Our track record of winning 99 percent of negligence cases in Kentucky, Indiana and Ohio shows our dedication to winning compensation for our clients.
+Our track record of winning 99 percent of negligence cases in across the country shows our dedication to winning compensation for our clients.

 If you have been injured by the negligent act of a truck driver or company, call 800-800-8888 any time of day or night for a free consultation to see how we can help you.
 Calling right away is important because:

 - Evidence in an accident can be lost over time

 - Witnesses can have problems remembering details or move away

 - The statute of limitations can expire

 - Who Has the Responsibility for Screening Truck Drivers?